-DEAD MEN TALKING was first brought to the stage in March 2015 and during that year it notched up 40 performances, the majority were ‘house full’ shows.
+DEAD MEN TALKING was first brought to the stage in March 2015 and to date has notched-up over 250 performances, the majority were ‘house full’ shows.
 Several venues added an additional show by public demand.
-The 90 minute play, written by and featuring Max Cullen and Warren Fahey, has proven to be a popular success.
+The 90-minute play, written by and featuring Max Cullen and Warren Fahey, has proven to be a popular success.
 The spirit of the two poets continues,

 The following video – filmed at Humph Hall, 2015. provides a short taste of the play.

 Henry Lawson and Banjo Paterson left extraordinary legacies to Australia and they should never be forgotten.
 As the world increasingly succumbs to the never-ending and somewhat inevitable pressure of ‘one world culture’ it is vital that small nations like Australia fight back to show their uniqueness.
 Our national identity was born in the bush and is one of feistiness and determination where pioneers battled with bushfires, floods, droughts, insect plagues and, quite often, authority and the banks.
 They also fought loneliness and despair but somehow-or-other came out the other side to build this great nation.